-- significant financial difficulty of the issuer or counterparty; or - breach of contract, such as default or delinquency in interest or principal payments; or - it becoming probable that the borrower will enter bankruptcy or financial re-organisation; or - disappearance of an active market for that financial asset because of financial difficulties.
+- significant financial difficulty of the issuer or counterparty; or - breach of contract, such as default or delinquency in interest and principal payments; or - it becoming probable that the borrower will enter bankruptcy or financial re-organisation; or - disappearance of an active market for that financial asset because of financial difficulties.

-For certain categories of financial assets, such as trade and retention receivables and deposits and other receivable, assets that are assessed not to be impaired individually are, in addition, assessed for impairment on a collective basis.
+For certain categories of financial assets, such as trade and retention receivables, assets that are assessed not to be impaired individually are, in addition, assessed for impairment on a collective basis.
 Objective evidence of impairment for a portfolio of receivables could include the Group's past experience of collecting payments, an increase in the number of delayed payments in the portfolio past the average credit period, as well as observable changes in national or local economic conditions that correlate with default on receivables.

-For financial assets carried at amortised cost, the amount of the impairment loss recognised is the difference between the asset's carrying amount and the present value of the estimated future cash flows discounted at the financial asset's original effective interest rate.
+For financial assets carried at amortised cost, the amount of impairment loss recognised is the difference between the assets's carrying amount and the present value of the estimated future cash flow discounted of the financial asset's original effective interest rate.